milanofthe/pathsim/docs/source/examples/harmonic_oscillator.rst

     blocks = [I1, I2, A1, A2, A3, P1, Sc]

 Afterwards, the connections between the blocks can be defined.
-The first argument of the `Connection` class is the source block and its port (`Sc[1]` would be port `1` of the instance of the `Scope` block).
+The first argument of the :class:`.Connection` class is the source block and its port (`Sc[1]` would be port `1` of the instance of the :class:`.Scope` block).

 .. code-block:: python